epfl-dlab/website_classification/README.md

 # Semester projet: language-independent websites embeddings

 This repository contains the code supporting the semester project.
-The project report can be found here(websites_embeddings_report.pdf) ??.
+The project report can be found [here](websites_embeddings_report.pdf).
 The code is separated in folders, depending on its scope.

 The most important files are the following, listed in the order to use them for computing websites embeddings: